francoiducat/JavaAppSandBox/README.md

 Allowed : MyClass, MY_CLASS, $MyClass, MyClass_123

+# Java

+Java does NOT allow Operator Overloading.

 ## Variables Primitives

 - Java Primitives variables types : the most efficient variable to use